MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netikep1authset.md

 ---
-Description: A set of authentication proposals used in Phase 1 of authentication. ms.assetid: dd3d7786-3d33-4440-a04b-8a9b6af69937
+description: A set of authentication proposals used in Phase 1 of authentication. ms.assetid: dd3d7786-3d33-4440-a04b-8a9b6af69937
 title: MSFT\_NetIKEP1AuthSet class